 ✅ Video – Watch the Recruit Tactical official presentation

 So let’s review the Recruit Tactical.
 It is an older year model, time-tested crossbow.
-The bow looks very sleek in its matte black finishing, featuring a composite stock which makes it lightweight.
+The bow looks very sleek in its matte black finishing, featuring a composite stock, making it lightweight.
 It comes with Triggertech technology, which makes the trigger frictionless, improving the accuracy of the shot.
 Part of the same system is the Anti-Dry Fire (ADF) system, which it’s a good safety feature, especially if you’re a beginner.

-It comes with a rope cocking device, but it also allows for the integration of a crank cocking one, which you can purchase separately.
+It comes with a rope cocking device, but it also allows for integrating a crank cocking one, which you can purchase separately.
 It is effortless to assemble, as it comes with a single-bolt assembly technology.
-Well, it’s more than one bolt actually, but this means that assembly is relatively easy.
+Well, it’s more than one bolt, actually, but this means that assembly is relatively easy.

 The package also includes a premium red dot scope, lightweight quiver, two 20″ premium Headhunter arrows, and some wax.

-What’s notable about the Recruit series is that its light and compact, built for smaller frame individuals.
+What’s notable about the Recruit series is that it’s light and compact, built for smaller frame individuals.
 The stock is adjustable, but not very quickly, and not by much.
-If you happen to be a larger individual, then you need to make a custom extension, or instead look into other options.
+If you happen to be a larger individual, you need to make a custom extension or look into other options.